glowfic-constellation/glowfic/README.md

 #### Setting up the Glowfic site environment

 If you haven't already, start by installing [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
+If you are on Linux, make sure you have permission to [run Docker as your Linux user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 Then run `docker compose up` within the glowfic directory.
 This will set up a Postgres server, a Redis server, and a Glowfic app server which can talk to both of them.